tomeshnet/toronto-community-network-docs/src/onboarding/github.md

 ![sidebar project](./images/sidebar_project.png)

-If you click that text or click the Projects tab at the top, you'll be able to see the project.
+Click that text or click the Projects tab at the top to see the project.
 Repositories can have multiple projects, but in this repository there is just one.
 Here is what it looks like:

 ![project view](./images/project.png)